janva/generator-janva-webapp/README.md

 echo "export PATH=\${HOME}/npm-global/bin:\$PATH" >> \$HOME/.bashrc
 source .bashrc
 ```
 This might look more complicated than it actually is.
-The set prefix simply add the
-line `prefix= ~/npm-global` in your home directories `.npmrc` file and echo "export.. line append export PATH=${HOME}/npm-global/bin:$PATH at the end of your `.bashrc` file  in your home directory.
-The final line  `source .bashrc` just executes `.bashrc` file in current shell environment, so we don't have logout to make changes available.
+The set prefix simply adds the line `prefix= ~/npm-global` in your home directories `.npmrc` file.
+The echo "export.. line appends export PATH=${HOME}/npm-global/bin:$PATH at the end of your `.bashrc` file  in your home directory.
+The final line  `source .bashrc` just executes `.bashrc` file in current shell environment, so we don't have to logout to make changes available.

 We are now ready to clone the project to folder in our local system.
-You could for instance as follows
+You could for instance execute the following lines.

 ```bash
 mkdir ~/projects-folder